i-can-not-program/wiiu-wii-vc-to-iso/README.md

 1. Copy otp.bin and seeprom.bin to your computer
 1. Take out the storage device that you put in earlier.
 1. Put it in your computer
-1. Open a terminal and Run `git clone https://github.com/koolkdev/wfslib.git` then compile it (see below)
+1. Open a terminal and run `git clone https://github.com/koolkdev/wfslib.git` then compile it (see below)
 1. To install the dependencies run the following command.
 ```
 sudo apt install git g++ make pkg-config libfuse-dev libboost-dev libboost-system-dev libboost-filesystem-dev libboost-program-options-dev libcrypto++-dev